ManoloZocco/Panopto-Video-Downloader/README.md

 NOTE:
 Feel free to comment if you have problems using it, or if it stops working.
 Feel free to propose changes and improvements: as mentioned above, I am not a professional programmer :)

-You can find the source code of this extension here: https://github.com/ManoloZocco/Panopto-Video-Downloader You can propose changes to me or use the code to create an improved version.
+You can propose changes to me or use the code to create an improved version.

 Based on downloadPanopto by dfaour: https://github.com/dfaour/downloadPanopto